tomiwa123/NFT/README.md

 ### Step 1.4: Algorand account
 Create (or use a previously created) Algorand account.
 Put its mnemonic at `src/secrets.py`.
 If you created a new account, do not forget to fund it at [https://bank.testnet.algorand.network/](https://bank.testnet.algorand.network/) with at least a few coins.

-### Step 1.5: install new packages
+### Step 1.5: Install new packages
 There are some new packages you need to add.
 In your terminal, run:
 ```
 pip3 install requests
 pip3 install base58
 ```

+### Step 1.6: Upload image to IPFS
+FIXME

-## Step 2: Linking your NFT to Algorand
+## Step 2: Minting your NFT on Algorand

-Now that you've created your art piece and stored it on IPFS, let's get it onto the Algorand blockchain.
+Now that you've created your art piece and stored it on IPFS, let's mint it as an NFT on the Algorand blockchain.
 Remember creating an Algorand Standard Asset (ASA) in HW1?
 Well, Algorand makes it super easy for you to create an NFT through that.
-On Algorand, you can think of NFTs as just another type of asset; the only clause being that there’s only 1 unit of this asset, which makes the token "non-fungible"/unqiue.
+On Algorand, you can think of NFTs as just another type of asset; the only clause being that there’s only 1 unit of this asset, which makes the token "non-fungible"/unique.
 The asset also allows you to link metadata, so that the users can verify authenticity.

-### Step 2.1: Create NFT ASA
 In Practical HW 1, you created an asset using `AssetConfigTxn`.
 In this homework, you will do the same, but with some modifications.

 In the `nft.py` file: